FedeDP/libmodule/README.md

 ## Build dep and how to build

-You only need cmake to build libmodule.
-It does not depend upon external software.
+You only need cmake to build libmodule; it does not depend upon external software.
 Libmodule includes an [hashmap](https://github.com/petewarden/c_hashmap) implementation provided by Pete Warden (thank you!).
 To build, you only need to issue: